 - Open Angle Glaucoma usually has no symptoms until vision loss has occurred

-- Seniors, African-Americans and those with a family history of glaucoma are at higher risk for the primary disease and should have screening eye exams more often.
+- Seniors, African-Americans, and those with a family history of glaucoma are at higher risk for the primary disease and should have screening eye exams more often.

 Medications for glaucoma — even eye drops — can affect the whole body and may interact with other medications.
 It is very important for all your doctors to be aware of any medication you take.
-Secondary Glaucoma may result as a side effect from systemic Diseases, and from certain systemic Medications.
+Secondary glaucoma may result as a side effect from systemic diseases and from certain systemic medications.

 Symptoms of Glaucoma

 As optic nerve fibers are damaged by glaucoma, small blind spots may begin to develop, usually in the side – or peripheral – vision.
 The top photo on the next page shows how a scene would be viewed by a person with normal vision.
 The bottom image shows the same scene as viewed by a person with glaucoma.
-Many people don’t notice the blind spots until significant optic nerve damage has already occurred.
+Many people do not notice the blind spots until significant optic nerve damage has already occurred.
 If the entire nerve is destroyed, blindness results.